GabrielSlima/blog/articles/software-development-life-cycle.md

         The life-cycle or development process of an object-oriented software is basically the same as the one you seen on previous lines.
-        First we gather the requirements, then the desing is created, implemented, tested and deployed.
+        First we gather the requirements, then the design is created, implemented, tested and deployed.
     </p>
     <h4>Object-oriented analysis</h4>